martn2023/hootter-twitter-clone/README.md

 ## What I built:
 >**Overview:**<br>
-A slim social media site similar to Twitter, but with a few design nuances:
+Hootter is like a Twitter, but for a wiser crowd to share wisdom.

 >* user A can create an "Original Post":
 >  * users A or B can "Reply" to Original Post, but not to a Reply
 >  * replies from B show up in A's "Feed"